VictoriaParkes/recipe-book/README.md

 #### Unit Tests

 The automated tests were written using Django's built-in testing framework which use Python's unittest module.
+By default Django uses SQLite for the app database, this was used for development purposes and performing automated tests.
 The test files can be found in the app directory.

 ![Unit Tests Results](docs/testing/unit-test.png)